CortexPE/DiscordWebhookAPI/README.md

 $msg->setContent("INSERT TEXT HERE"); // optional.
 Maximum length is 2000 characters, the limit is set by discord, therefore it is not hardcoded within this API
 ```
 ### Sending the message
 You can easily send the message to the webhook now! :tada: This will schedule a new AsyncTask on the Server's AsyncPool to prevent blocking the Main Thread.
-Do take noe however, that **you CANNOT send a blank message.** doing so will only produce an error received from Discord itself.
+Do take note however, that **you CANNOT send a blank message.** doing so will only produce an error received from Discord itself.
 ```php
 $webHook->send($msg);
 ```